-Full-time student status changes from full-time to part-time status or less.
+Changes in full-time student status from full-time enrollment status to part-time or less must be reported within 10 days of the change in status.

 SDHC establishes timeframes and processing procedures for gathering complete and accurate information for the recertification.
-Participants who report other increases of income outside of the established recertification process will be notified that no changes will be made to their share of the rent.
+Participants who report other increases of income outside of the established recertification process will be notified no changes will be made to their share of the rent.